Celebrate Groundhog’s Day this year with this Groundhog Beginning Sounds Activity!

 Why Do Kids Need To Learn Letter Sounds?

-Getting Ready To Use The Groundhog Beginning Sounds Activity:
+Getting Ready To Use The Groundhog Initial Sounds Activity:

 This post may contain affiliate links.
 Please read our disclosure here.